RohanNagar/thunder/docs/manual/endpoints.rst

    :reqheader Authorization: basic authentication application name and secret
    :reqheader password: the (hashed) password of the user to update
    :statuscode 200: user was successfully updated
+   :statuscode 400: the update request was malformed
+   :statuscode 401: the request was unauthorized
+   :statuscode 404: the existing user to update was not found in the database
+   :statuscode 409: a user with the new email already exists in the database
+   :statuscode 500: the database rejected the request for an unknown reason
+   :statuscode 503: the database is currently unavailable

 Get User
 ========